-The reset command may be written between the cycle sequences in an erase command sequence before erasing begins.
+The reset command may be written between the sequence cycles in an erase command sequence before erasing begins.
 This resets the device to reading array data.
 Once erasure begins, however, the device ignores reset commands until the operation is complete.
 The reset command may be written between the sequence cycles in a program command sequence before programming begins.
-This resets the device to reading array data (also applies to programming in Sector Erase Suspend mode).
+This resets the device to reading array data (also applies to programming in Erase Suspend mode).
 Once programming begins, however, the device ignores reset commands until the operation is complete.

-The reset command may be written between the cycle sequences in an autoselect command sequence.
-Once in the autoselect mode, the reset command must be written to return to reading array data.
+The reset command may be written between the sequence cycles in an autoselect command sequence.
+Once in the autoselect mode, the reset command must be written to return to reading array data (also applies to autoselect during Erase Suspend).

-If DQ5 goes high during a program or erase operation, writing the reset command returns the device to reading array data (also applies in Sector Erase Suspend mode).
+If DQ5 goes high during a program or erase operation, writing the reset command returns the device to reading array data (also applies during Erase Suspend).